gucou1/Google-Fiber-Case-Study/Readme.md

 After drawing the Low Fidelity Dashboards (many times!), I felt ready to jump into Tableau to finish this Project.

 This is the final result:

+> click the image to go to Tableau Public and play with the dashboard

 [![Google Fiber Dashboard](https://raw.githubusercontent.com/gucou1/Google-Fiber-Case-Study/main/Files/Dashboard%20-%20Main%20Page.png)](https://public.tableau.com/views/Google-BI-Certificate-Capstone-Project-Google-Fiber/Dashboard2?:language=pt-BR&publish=yes&:display_count=n&:origin=viz_share_link)